telerik/kendo-ui-core/docs/api/javascript/ui/upload.md

 ### directoryDrop `Boolean` *(default: false)*

 Enables the dropping of folders over the Upload and its drop zone.
 When a directory is dropped, its entire content hierarchy of files is included in the set of selected items.
 This setting is supported only in browsers that support [DataTransferItem](https://developer.mozilla.org/en-US/docs/Web/API/DataTransferItem) and [webkitGetAsEntry](https://developer.mozilla.org/en-US/docs/Web/API/DataTransferItem/webkitGetAsEntry).

+> **Important:** When the property is set only folders can be dropped for upload - files are not uploaded.
+In the browsers that don't support the feature the behavior fallbacks ot the default file drop.

 #### Example